rittmananalytics/ra_snowplow/README.md

 ## Deployment

-### Step 0 - Fork this repo
+### Step 0 - Clone this repo template

 This repo is designed to be the template for each deployment as the kubernetes manifests will be pulled directly from the repo.
-As such, you should fork this repo and have a repo per-deployment.
+As such, you should clone this repo by pressing the "Use this template" button to have a repo per-deployment.

 ### Step 1 - Setup GCP Project